comrade-ogilvy/stunnel-config-email-without-ssl/basic-stunnel-config.md

 ## License

-This document is provided as-is for educational and operational use. stunnel is open-source software licensed under the GNU GPL v2.
+This document is provided as-is for educational and operational use. stunnel is open-source software licensed under the MIT License.